Procerus/rock-paper-scissors/README.md

-Rock Paper Scissors website for the Odin Project
+# Rock Paper Scissors

-Click the Icons and it will compare with the computers solution.
-After 5 Rounds it will tell if you won, the computer won or there was a tie.
+## Funciton
+Displays images for each of the associate choices, when the button is clicked it plays out based on rock paper scissors rules.